apidojo/api-documentation/source/index.html.md

 # Redirected issues

 Some of our private APIs get redirected to other links because of new update made by RapidAPI.
-Please see the short video clip at https://www.youtube.com/watch?v=Ypf_938bJzA to know how to overcome this issue and access the API normally.
+Please see the short video clip at <a href='https://www.youtube.com/watch?v=Ypf_938bJzA'  target='_blank'>https://www.youtube.com/watch?v=Ypf_938bJzA</a> to know how to overcome this issue and access the API normally.

 # Bloomberg API